mjgs/mjgs.github.io/_posts/2021/2021-02-20-my-approach-to-software-planning-and-estimation.md

 - Update measured & accuracy throughout project
 ```

-Project planning article goes into a lot of depth in this subject.
+The following project planning article goes into a lot more depth on the subject:

 {:refdef: style="list-style-type:disc; margin-bottom: 14px;"}
 - [Definite guide to estimating software projects](https://maximzubarev.com/estimating-software-definite-guide)